signatrix/efficientdet/README.md

 ## How to use our code

-With my code, you can:
+With our code, you can:

 * **Train your model** by running **python train.py**
 * **Evaluate mAP for COCO dataset** by running **python mAP_evaluation.py**